open-game-collective/auth-kit/README.md

 # 🔐 Auth Kit

-A full-stack toolkit for implementing secure, scalable authentication in React applications.
-Leveraging Cloudflare Workers and Durable Objects, Auth Kit offers a low-latency authentication solution with support for anonymous-first auth, email verification, and secure token management.
+A full-stack authentication toolkit for React applications.
+Built on Cloudflare Workers, Auth Kit provides a secure, low-latency authentication system with email verification and token management.
+Perfect for applications that need a robust auth system with a great developer experience.

 ## 📚 Table of Contents